abpframework/abp/docs/en/Community-Articles/2021-05-24-Removing-EfCore-Migrations/POST.md

 This article shows how to remove the `EntityFrameworkCore.DbMigrations` project from your solution to have a single `DbContext` for your database mappings and code first migrations.

+## Source Code

+You can find source of the example solution used in this article [here](https://github.com/abpframework/abp-samples/tree/master/UnifiedEfCoreMigrations).

 ## Motivation

 If you create a new solution with **Entity Framework Core** as the database provider, you see two projects related to EF Core: